-- Periodicals and web sites including Forbes, Barron’s, Kiplinger's Personal Finance Magazine, Morningstar.com, TheStreet.com, and on CNBC.
+- Financial periodicals and web sites including Wall Street Journal, Forbes, Barron’s, Kiplinger's, Morningstar.com, TheStreet.com, and on CNBC.

 - Professional peer reviewed journals including The Financial Analysts Journal, Journal of Finance, and Journal of Portfolio Management.